 4. Dakpark Rotterdam

-What makes it really special, is that it was developped in collaboration with the neighborhood and that different volunteer groups now take care of the park, keep an eye on things and guide visitors around.
+What makes it really special, is that it was developed in collaboration with the neighborhood and that different volunteer groups now take care of the park, keep an eye on things and guide visitors around.

-Those visitors kan enjoy a meal at the park’s wok restaurant, work on their physique by running up and down the large water staircase, have a barbecue or take a look in one of the park’s different gardens.
-They might even come across one of the sheep that serve as natural lawn mowers.
+Those visitors kan enjoy a meal at the park's wok restaurant, work on their physique by running up and down the large water staircase, have a barbecue or take a look in one of the park's different gardens.
+They might even come across one of the sheep that serve as natural lawnmowers.

 Good to know